 Adjustments and additions like straps, necklines, bust, hip, and waist fitting could also be done in a matter of weeks.
 However, some alterations, like the chest area and the neckline, are trickier than others.
 You could even want to switch up the style from your initial choice.
 Maybe you want a fuller hem, added lace, or even a big train; these alterations, adjustments, and additions can be made to your wedding dress in less than three months max.

+Now you have an idea on how long do alterations to a wedding dress take.
 Making alterations to your wedding dress takes time and expert touch to bring out the perfect outfit.
 However, it all burns down to the item (the dress) and how complex the alterations must be made.

 The good news is, you no longer have to wait months to get your wedding dress in perfect shape.
 With our expert help and YOU, the special bride, we will make your wedding dress one remember!